In this article, we’re exploring how you can choose the best power bank for Arduino. Some of the main topics included in the article are:

 - our top 5 Ardunio power bank picks

-Arduino is a standardized hardware platform with processors, interfaces, the ability to expand the hardware inexpensively and a software to develop and upload.
+Arduino is a standardized hardware platform with processors, interfaces, the ability to expand the hardware inexpensively and software to develop and upload.
 Behind it is a modular system for programmers who want to develop hardware-related solutions as quickly as possible.
-Anyone that wants to create something with microcontrollers, finds Arduino to be a simple system to getting started with a microcontroller.
+Anyone that wants to create something with microcontrollers, finds Arduino to be a simple system to get started with a microcontroller.
 Unlike other microcontroller systems, Arduino is very suitable for beginners.

 Arduino power requirements

-The Arduino needs a minimum input voltage of 5V, which in most cases gets transmitted via a USB-port.
-The value for the current depends on the model that you use, but approximately they need a current between 20mA and 50mA, as an Arduino does not power any high energy components.
+The Arduino needs a minimum input voltage of 5V, which in most cases gets transmitted via a USB port.
+The value for the current depends on the model that you use, but approximately they need a current between 20mA and 50mA, as an Arduino does not power any high-energy components.
 An Arduino needs is around 250mW up to 500mW of power, but this also differs from model to model.

 The Arduino can be powered in different ways: